common-voice/common-voice/bundler/DEVELOPER.md

 The init handler performs a complete reset:

 1. **Force-flushes logs** -- any accumulated problem-clips and process-log rows from the previous (potentially bad) run are uploaded to GCS before being destroyed.
+Log filenames include a run timestamp (e.g. `process-log-20260322-143005.tsv`), so previous runs are preserved.
 Covers all release name variants (base, `-licensed`, `-variants`).
 2. **Obliterates the BullMQ queue** -- removes ALL jobs (active, waiting, delayed, completed, failed) via `queue.obliterate({ force: true })`.
 The queue is resumed immediately after.
 3. **Clears Redis state** -- deletes ALL entries in the done SET(s) and processing HASH(es) for the release.
 4. **Queue pre-filter** is skipped entirely -- all locales are scheduled regardless of state.